 One of the U.N.'s six main arms

-Denmark’s U.N. envoy, Martin Hermann, citing calls for a strong, dedicated and skillful woman to lead the council, said Juul “fits that description perfectly, just like” her predecessor King did.
+Denmark's U.N. envoy, Martin Hermann, citing others' calls to select a strong, dedicated and skillful woman to lead the council, said that Juul "fits that description perfectly, just like" her predecessor King did.

 The U.N.
 Charter established the council in 1945 as one of the world body's six main arms.
 Though usually overshadowed by the better-known and more powerful U.N.
 Security Council, ECOSOC strives "to advance the three dimensions of sustainable development — economic, social and environmental" — and to serve as a central platform for advancing work towards internationally agreed goals, according to a council statement.